metaopt/optree/README.md

 {'b': [3], 'a': [1, 2]}
 ```

-> Note that there are no restrictions on the `dict` to require the keys are comparable (sortable).
+> Note that there are no restrictions on the `dict` to require the keys to be comparable (sortable).
 > There can be multiple types of keys in the dictionary.
 > The keys are sorted in ascending order by `key=lambda k: k` first if capable otherwise fallback to `key=lambda k: (f'{k.__class__.__module__}.{k.__class__.__qualname__}', k)`.
 This handles most cases.
 >